Bangui Agreements: Aftermath

-Michael Gbezera-Bria was appointed Prime Minister, and a new government was formed after signing of the Bangui Agreements.
+Michel Gbezera-Bria was appointed prime minister, and a new government was formed after signing of the Bangui Agreements.
 However, this did not bring about an end to the political unrest.
 The UN Resolution 1125 was adopted in August 1997 due to concern with the situation in CAR; it authorised the MISAB to be deployed for three months.
 In October, the French Government withdrew its army from Bangui and also closed the military base in Bouar.
 Resolution 1136 was adopted in November 1997, which included a recall of Resolution 1125 and an authorization of MISAB's continuation for three more months.
 Resolution 1152 was adopted in February 1998 with reaffirmation of Resolutions 1125 and 1136, as well as authorization to continue MISAB until 16 March 1998.
 Resolution 1155 was adopted in March 1998, with a re-affirmation of Resolutions 1125, 1136, and 1152, as well as authorization to continue MISAB until 27 March 1998.
 In April 1998, the UN intervened with Resolution 1159 which established the United Nations Mission to the Central African Republic mission (MINURCA) with a 1,350 strong peace keeping force, aiming to bring about peace among the various warring groups and also facilitating free elections to the legislature.
 Resolution 1182 was adopted in July 1998; it reaffirmed Resolutions 1125, 1136, 1152, 1155, and 1159, and extended MINURCA through 25 October 1998.
 Resolution 1201 was adopted in October 1998; it reaffirmed Resolutions 1125, 1136, 1152, 1155, 1159, and 1182 regarding the situation in the Central African Republic, and extended the MINURCA mandate until 28 February 1999.
 Elections were held during November-December 1998 under the auspices of the United Nations peacekeeping force, hoping that the Bangui Agreements would become effective.
 But the opposition boycotted the Assembly after one of their members defected to presidential camp.

 Resolution 1230 was adopted in February 1999; it reaffirmed Resolutions 1125, 1136, 1152, 1155, 1159, 1182, and 1201, extended the MINURCA mandate through 15 November 1999, which would be its termination date.

-Elections were held again in September 1999 with Patassé returned to power as President.
+Elections were held again in September 1999 with Patassé returned to power as president.
 Resolution 1271 was adopted in October 1999; it reaffirmed Resolutions 1159, 1201, and 1231, extended the MINURCA mandate until 15 February 2000, and described a transition from a peacekeeping operation to a post-conflict peace-building presence.
 A semblance of peace returned and the UN peace keeping force withdrew from CAR in February 2000.